Start reading funny bedtime stories to your kids. (Go to FUNNY PICTURE BOOKS if you have children under age six.)

 The Secret of the Fortune Wookiee (Origami Yoda #3) by Tom Angleberger (ages 8 – 12) series

-I love this book – it’s a funny but poignant story of middle-school angst and discovery.
-If you haven’t read the first two, you can read this independently.
+You’ll love this series of books!
+They’re poignant stories of middle-school angst and discovery.
+If you haven’t read the first two, it’s fine to read them out of order but probably easier if you don’t.
 You’ll need to know that Dwight can make origami Star Wars characters who have powers to give advice.
-In this story, it’s a Wookiee.
-A must-read.
+Yes, they talk.
+In this story, Dwight makes a Wookiee.
+It’s a must-read — funny but full of meaning, too.

 Big Nate Welcome to My World by Lincoln Peirce (ages 8 – 12) series